 History is diverse, engaging and thought provoking.
 The course covers key periods of History and provides a strong foundation to build upon for students who go on to study the subject at University.

-This brand new course offers students a wide range of historical perspectives to study and explore with key topics spanning from the origins of the Russian Revolution in the late 1800s to the inauguration of President Obama in 2009.
-Modules have been chosen with the hope of inspiring Post-16 students so that they can share our enthusiasm for the subject and understand its intrinsic value and significance in today’s ever-changing world.
+This course will offer you a wide range of historical perspectives to study and explore with key topics spanning from the origins of the Russian Revolution in the late 1800s, to the inauguration of President Obama in 2009.
+Modules have been chosen to inspire you so that you can share our enthusiasm for the subject and understand its intrinsic value and significance in today’s ever-changing world.

-Students will study a British History unit.
-Students will look closely at the social, economic and political change in Britain under two very important Prime Ministers, William Pitt and Robert Peel.
+In year 12 you will study a British History unit.
+You will look closely at the social, economic and political change in Britain under two very important Prime Ministers, William Pitt and Robert Peel.
 The course starts in the aftermath of the American and French Revolutions which sent great shock waves across Britain as more radical viewpoints were heard.
-We will investigate how the Prime Ministers dealt with these important issues as well as the growing threat from abroad, the problem of poverty and the campaign to win the right to vote.
+We will investigate how the Prime Ministers dealt with these important issues, as well as the growing threat from abroad, the problem of poverty and the campaign to win the right to vote.

-The second module explores the Russian Revolution, taking students through the origins of the uprising and the abdication of Tsar Nicholas II.
-Students will research the extent of opposition and discontent within the country and explore what happened next with the establishment of a Provisional Government and the Communist regime under the autocratic leadership of Lenin and Stalin.
+The second module explores the Russian Revolution, taking you through the origins of the uprising and the abdication of Tsar Nicholas II.
+You will research the extent of opposition and discontent within the country and explore what happened next with the establishment of a Provisional Government and the Communist regime under the autocratic leadership of Lenin and Stalin.